highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 # 2. POD Reduced Model

+If one has snapshots of the solution $v _ h$ at some time instances $t _ i$ one may well think that the span of the matrix of snapshots

+$$
+X =
+\begin{bmatrix}
+v _ h(t_0) & v _ h(t_2) & \dotsm & v _ h(t_k)
+\end{bmatrix}
+$$

+is a good candidate for a space in which the solution evolves in.
+One may even go further and look for a low-dimensional basis of this space.
+The span of a matrix is best approximated by its dominant singular vectors.
+And this is the idea of *Proper Orthogonal Decomposition* (POD) -- use the leading singular vectors as a basis for the solution space.

 We use the `Nts=101` snapshots of the FEM solutions to setup the matrix of measurements $X$ and to compute the POD modes as $M^{-1/2}v _ k$, where $v _ k$ is the $k$-th leading left singular vector of $M^{1/2}X$.
 This procedure gives a